Bread, rolls, muffins, biscuits, and breakfast cakes

 Original 1896 Text

-Raised Doughnuts.
-1 cup milk. ¼ yeast cake. ¼ cup lukewarm water.
-1 teaspoon salt. ⅓ cup butter and lard mixed.
-1 cup light brown sugar.
-2 eggs. ½ grated nutmeg.
-Flour. ¼ cup butter.
-1 cup sugar.
-Yolks 2 eggs.
-Whites 2 eggs.
-Scald and cool milk; when lukewarm, add yeast cake dissolved in water, salt, and flour enough to make a stiff batter; let rise over night.
+1 cup milk ¼ yeast cake ¼ cup lukewarm water 1 teaspoon salt ½ cup butter and lard mixed 1 cup light brown sugar 2 eggs ½ grated nutmeg Flour Scald and cool milk; when lukewarm, add yeast cake dissolved in water, salt, and flour enough to make a stiff batter; let rise over night.
 In morning add shortening melted, sugar, eggs well beaten, nutmeg, and enough flour to make a stiff dough; let rise again, and if too soft to handle, add more flour.
 Toss on floured board, pat, and roll to three-fourths inch thickness.
 Shape with cutter, and work between hands until round.
 Place on floured board, let rise one hour, turn, and let rise again; fry in deep fat, and drain on brown paper.
 Cool, and roll in powdered sugar.